Croatian National Theatre, Zagreb: Theatre today

 Croatian National Theatre in Zagreb is considered to be the most important theatre institution in Croatia.
 There are also Croatian National Theatres in Split, Rijeka, Osijek, Varaždin, Zadar, Šibenik, Pula and Mostar in Bosnia and Herzegovina.
-Celebrations marking the 100th anniversary of the building were held on October 14, 1995.
+Celebrations marking the 100th anniversary of the building were held on 14 October 1995.

-Due to the ongoing coronavirus pandemic the Croatian National Theater in Zagreb decided, in collaboration with the daily newspaper 24sata, to allow citizens access quality cultural content through a YouTube channel, which will feature daily performances from the branches of opera, ballet and drama.
+In collaboration with the website 24sata, due to the COVID-19 pandemic, the Croatian National Theater in Zagreb decided to allow citizens access quality cultural content through a YouTube channel, which featured daily performances from the branches of opera, ballet, and drama.

 Pope Benedict XVI visited the Theatre during his visit to Zagreb on 4 and 5 June 2011.